A Course in Interacting Particle Systems: Feller processes

 In practice, it is rarely possible to give an explicit description of the (full) domain of a Feller generator.
 Rather, one often starts with an operator that is defined on a smaller domain of ``nice'' functions and then takes its closure.
-Here the following theorem is very useful.
+In general, if $G$ is a closed linear operator and $\Di'\sub\Di(G)$ is a linear subspace of $\Di(G)$, then we let $G|_{\Di'}$ denote the restriction of $G$ to $\Di'$, that is, $G|_{\Di'}$ is the linear operator with domain $\Di(G|_{\Di'}):=\Di'$ defined as $G|_{\Di'}f:=Gf$ for all $f\in\Di'$.
+We say that $\Di'$ is a \emph{core} for $G$ if $\ov{G|_{\Di'}}=G$.